IAMX

+Chris Corner

-Musically, IAMX spans across multiple genres.
-Ranging from electronic rock and dance music, to burlesque-influenced dark cabaret and emotional ballads.
-So it is Corner's striking and wide-ranging voice, his methodical way of programming sounds and beats, and complex production style that make up the obvious characteristic of the IAMX discography.
+IAMX spans across multiple genres, including electronic rock, dance music, burlesque-influenced dark cabaret, and emotional ballads sung with Corner's wide-range voice.

-To date, IAMX has released eight studio albums, two remix albums, two experimental albums, two live albums, and one acoustic rework album all of which have been released independently and were written and produced solely by Corner with the exception of the fifth studio album The Unified Field, which was co-produced by Jim Abbiss, the experimental album Unfall which also features co-production and co-writing by Abbiss, and the acoustic album Echo Echo, which was co-produced by David Bottrill.
-Two more studio albums have been announced for release in the Spring and Fall of 2023.
+IAMX has released ten studio albums, two remix albums, one experimental album, two live albums, and one acoustic rework album.
+Most were released independently, being written and produced solely by Corner, with the exceptions of the fifth studio album The Unified Field and the experimental album Unfall, which were co-produced by Jim Abbiss, and the acoustic album Echo Echo, which was co-produced by David Bottrill.
+As of April 2025, the most recent IAMX albums are Fault Lines¹ and Fault Lines², released in 2023 and 2024 respectively.

-From 2006 until 2014, IAMX was based in Berlin, Germany where Corner found "the spirit to care less about the music industry and take an independent route."
-Berlin became a large influence on IAMX's lyrics and sound.
-Inspiring subjects such as death, love, addiction, narcotic intoxication, and decadence.
-As well as the critique of religion, modern society, and politics, alienation, and the exploration of sexual identity and gender expression.
-With the topic of gender identity further emphasised by Corner's own distinctive and androgynous image both on and off stage.
+From 2006 to 2014, IAMX was based in Berlin, Germany where Corner said he found "the spirit to care less about the music industry and take an independent route."
+He attributes a large influence on IAMX's lyrics and sound to Berlin, which inspired lyrical subjects such as death, love, addiction, narcotic intoxication, and decadence, as well as critiques of religion, modern society, politics, alienation, and the exploration of sexual identity and gender expression.
+The theme of gender identity is further emphasized by Corner's androgynous image both on and off stage.

-It was during this time that IAMX became known for their highly energetic and theatrical live performances.
-With unusual stage outfits and body painting becoming core elements of IAMX shows.
-The visual art element of the project was also brought to fruition during this time.
-Intricate stage designs consisting of art and props, constructed by Corner and his live band members, were used alongside projections at their live shows.
+During this time IAMX developed a reputation for highly energetic and theatrical live performances, with unusual stage outfits and body painting becoming core elements of their shows.
+Their stage designs consist of art and props made by Corner and his live band members, used alongside live projections.

-The official IAMX music videos also started to be directed, filmed, and edited by Corner.
-With him later saying, "I adore video.
+The official IAMX music videos also began to be directed, filmed, and edited by Corner.
+On directing his own music videos, Corner said, "I adore video.
 There’s so much scope that music and visual together can achieve.
 I’ve always painted with sound and had strong images in my head when I made music, so moving into video was natural."
-Both the projections and music videos can contain strong and controversial content.
-This content is often explicit or is hidden as Easter eggs for fans to discover and in order to bypass censorship from various social media platforms.
+Both their live projections and music videos have contained controversial and often explicit content.
+This explicit content is sometimes hidden, both as Easter eggs for fans to discover and to bypass censorship from various social media platforms.

-In 2014, after battling chronic insomnia and depression, IAMX left Berlin and moved to California, stating: "I needed a big change of scenery.
+In 2014, due to his chronic insomnia and depression, Corner moved IAMX from Berlin to California, stating: "I needed a big change of scenery.
 I had a few friends in Los Angeles and it seemed like the most relevant place for me, so I got on a boat and sailed over to the States."
-He now lives and works at Silent Valley Studios in Southern California.
+He currently lives and works at Silent Valley Studios in Southern California.